By Tom McGregor, CNTV Commentator

 Such measures could ensure sustainable development with “New Normal” annual gross domestic product (GDP) growth rates.
 Yet, the transition cannot avoid difficulties and some reports from the Western media have forecast doom and gloom for the nation’s future.

-Ahmad believes the RMB can stay stable, since China’s capital outflows have slowed down in recent weeks and the People’s Bank of China has taken “innovative” steps to revitalize the economy.
-He cited the central bank’s decision to lower reserve requirement rations for Chinese banks deposits.
+Ahmad believes the RMB can stay stable since China’s capital outflows have slowed down in recent weeks and the People’s Bank of China has taken “innovative” steps to revitalize the economy.
+He cited the central bank’s decision to lower reserve requirement ratios for Chinese banks deposits.